Graylog2/documentation/pages/collector_sidecar.rst

   - ``chown -R collector /var/cache/graylog``
   - ``chown -R collector /etc/graylog``

-You can change all pathes to different places in the filesystem.
-If you prefer to store all Sidecar data in the home directory of the ``collector`` user, just change the pathes accordingly.
+You can change all paths to different places in the filesystem.
+If you prefer to store all Sidecar data in the home directory of the ``collector`` user, just change the paths accordingly.

 Now ``systemd`` needs to know that the Sidecar should be started with a non-root user.
 Open ``/etc/systemd/system/collector-sidecar.service`` with an editor and navigate to the ``[Service]`` section, add::